SANKET-1100/MCP_demo/README.md

 ## Running the Server

-To run the server with the MCP Inspector for development:
+To run the server with the MCP Inspector for development: It will ask to download MCP Inspector click Yes and it will get dowloaded.
+Open the MCP inspector in browser and Connect it with server and Click on list tools you will find weather tool then select it and you are good to go. ask the queries and it will respond accordingly.
 ```bash
 uv run mcp dev server/weather.py
 ```